virusme/GUI-Interface-to-Interactive-Brokers-IB-Gateway/README.md

 ## License

-90% of the source code is from Interactive Brokers.
+Some of the source code and the C# DLL is from Interactive Brokers.
 Please refer to  [Interactive Brokers](http://www.interactivebrokers.com) for any licensing issues

 Use the application and make it better! :-)